facebook/react/docs/tutorial/tutorial.md

 ### How to Follow Along

+There are two ways to complete this tutorial: you could either write the code right in the browser, or you could set up a local development environment on your machine.
+You can choose either option depending on what you feel comfortable with.

-#### Following Along in Browser
+#### If You Prefer to Write Code in the Browser

-We'll be using an online editor called CodePen in this guide.
-You can begin by opening this [starter code](https://codepen.io/gaearon/pen/oWWQNa?editors=0010).
+This is the quickest way to get started!

+First, open this [starter code](https://codepen.io/gaearon/pen/oWWQNa?editors=0010) in a new tab.
 It should display an empty tic-tac-toe field.
 We will be editing that code during this tutorial.

-#### Following Along Locally
+You can now skip the next section about setting up a local development environment and head straight to the [overview](#overview).

+#### If You Prefer to Write Code in Your Editor

 Alternatively, you can set up a project on your computer.

+Note: **this is completely optional and not required for this tutorial!**

-This is more work, but gives you a standard development environment, including support for [modules](https://medium.freecodecamp.com/javascript-modules-a-beginner-s-guide-783f7d7a5fcc).
+This is more work, but lets you work from the comfort of your editor.

+If you want to do it, here are the steps to follow:

 1. Make sure you have a recent version of [Node.js](https://nodejs.org/en/) installed.
 2. Follow the [installation instructions](/react/docs/installation.html#creating-a-new-application) to create a new project.